Marwan-badr543/ERP_Operncart_sync_system/README.md

 4. **Category Linking** — The system maps ERPNext item groups to OpenCart categories via `categoris_names_convertion` and inserts the product-category relationship.

 ---

 ## Important Notes

-- Do NOT change file paths within the project — imports depend on the directory structure.
+- ⚠️ Do not change file paths within the project — imports depend on the directory structure.
-- The `.env` file MUST be in the project root (same level as `main.py`).
+- ⚠️ The `.env` file must be in the project root (same level as `main.py`).
-- Categories must EXIST in OpenCart before syncing — the system does NOT create them.
+- ⚠️ Categories must exist in OpenCart before syncing — the system does NOT create them.
-- The `SECRET` in `.env` must EXACTLY match the `SECRET` in `db_bridge.php`.
+- ⚠️ The `SECRET` in `.env` must exactly match the `SECRET` in `db_bridge.php`.
-- Secure your `db_bridge.php` — it executes raw SQL.
+- ⚠️ Secure your `db_bridge.php` — it executes raw SQL.
 Use a strong secret and consider IP restrictions.
 - Price synced is from the "Standard Selling" price list in ERPNext.
 - Product SKU in OpenCart = Item Code in ERPNext (unique identifier to match products).

 ---

 ## Troubleshooting